dev-flc/SimulatorENUF/readme.md

 # Project Simulator Enuf Chilpancingo

-This project is practically aimed at helping students by taking tests and providing simulated tests of their final exam, as well as obtaining the results of each of them.
+This project is practically aimed at helping students by taking tests and providing simulated tests of their end exam, as well as obtaining the results of each of them.

 ## Install